 - a. biodiversity offsetting to address more than minor residual adverse effects to achieve a no net loss and preferably net gain in indigenous biodiversity; and - b. environmental biodiversity compensation to address more than minor residual adverse effects where it is not practicable to achieve biodiversity offsetting.

-Where adverse effects are not otherwise avoided, remedied, mitigated, offset or compensated under IB-P2 and IB-P3 do not apply, significant adverse effects on maintain indigenous biodiversity by:
+Where IB-P2 and IB-P3 do not apply, significant adverse effects on indigenous biodiversity must be managed by applying the effects management hierarchy23.